Film speed – ISO

-There will always be a range of possible f/numbers and shutter speeds that will provide the correct exposure – i.e. the correct amount of light falling onto the sensor.
+There will always be a range of possible f/numbers and shutter speeds that will allow the correct amount of light to fall onto the sensor.
 A wide aperture and a fast shutter speed could provide the same exposure as a narrow aperture and a slower shutter speed.
-For example, settings of f/4 and 1/125 sec would provide the same exposure as f/5.6 and 1/60 sec and so on.
-Modern digital cameras have a number of shooting modes and depending on the mode selected, the camera will set the aperture and/or shutter speed to achieve a correct exposure.
-See: shooting modes
+For example, settings of f/4 and 1/125 sec would provide the same exposure as f/5.6 and 1/60 sec – and so on.
+Modern digital cameras have a number of shooting modes and depending on the mode selected, the camera will set the aperture and/or shutter speed to achieve the exposure.
+See: Shooting modes

-If we point the camera at the family pet black Labrador, what happens?
-The dog’s coat reflects little light into the camera’s light meter and so the camera thinks that there is less daylight and adjusts the exposure accordingly – resulting in an over-exposed picture.
+If we take a picture of the family pet black Labrador, the dog’s coat reflects little light into the camera’s light meter and so the camera thinks there is less daylight and incorrectly adjusts the exposure.
 The opposite will occur when photographing a snow-covered scene, which will reflect lots of light and the camera will be fooled into under-exposing the picture.
 In both examples, the camera will try to make the scene a mid-grey – which will look too light for the dog and too dark for the snow.

 There is no way around this and we have to compensate for the limitations of the light meter if the scene is of unusually light or dark shade.
-Most cameras have a readily accessible function to apply an exposure compensation of +/- 2 “stops”, i.e. aperture or speed settings.
-So for the black Labrador, we want to deliberately under-expose by about –1 stop, while for the snow-covered scene we want to deliberately over-expose by +1 stop or so.
+Most cameras have a readily accessible function to apply an exposure compensation of +/- 2 “stops” of aperture or shutter speed settings.
+So for the black Labrador, we would deliberately under-expose by about –1 stop, while for the snow-covered scene we would over-expose by +1 stop or so.

 Colour of light